Cryptanalysis and design for a family of plaintext-non-delayed chaotic ciphers: Generalized Iterative Equation and Associated Position Expression for Multi-Stage PNDCC

 \subsection{Associated Position Expression for Multi-Stage PNDCC}

 The above analysis shows that a positional decryption machine is crucial for chain attacks.
-How do we extract it from the complete decryption machine in Eq.~\eqref{eq14}?
+How do we extract it from the complete decryption machine in Eqs.~\eqref{eq11}-\eqref{eq14}?
 Equivalently, how do we obtain the associated position expression?
-The method is to retain only the positional mappings and permutations in Eq.~\eqref{eq14}, ignoring diffusion.
+The method is to retain only the positional mappings and permutations in Eqs.~\eqref{eq11}-\eqref{eq14}, ignoring diffusion.